-The site has a dominant overstory consisting of ponderosa pine(Pinus ponderosa) with a ponderosa pine, Douglas-fir (Pseudotsuga menziesii), and Rocky Mountain Juniper (Juniperus scopulorum) component.
+The site has a dominant overstory consisting of ponderosa pine(Pinus ponderosa) with a ponderosa pine quaking aspen (populus tremuloides) and Douglas-fir (Pseudotsuga menziesii) component.
 The understory consists of a dense cover of native grasses, forbs and shrubs.
 The forested area is best represented by Fuel Model 2.
-Fuel Model 2 consists of open grown pine stands.
+Characteristics of fuel model 2 consist of open grown pine stands.
 Trees are widely spaced with few understory shrubs or regeneration.
 Ground cover consists of mountain grasses and/or needles and small woody litter.
-This model occurs in open-grown and mature ponderosa pine stands in the foothill to montane zone.
-Other species that may be present in the ponderosa pine stand include some scattered Douglas-fir (Pseudotsuga menziesii), Rocky Mountain Juniper (Juniperus scopulorum), buckbrush (Ceanothus velutinus), bitter brush (Purshia tridentate), and mountain mahogany (Cercocarpus montanus).
+This model occurs in open grown mature ponderosa pine stands in the foothill to montane zone.

+Common species found in this fuel model include Douglas-fir, Rocky Mountain juniper (Juniperus scopulorum), buckbrush, bitter brush and mountain mahogany.